 Surface Scum Sample

-In order to collect an algal scum layer sample in a repeatable manner that would be representative of a potential recreational exposure, gently mix the scum layer in a 0.5-m diameter area by agitating the surface scum with a gloved hand or other device to homogenize it with the underlying water such that it is dispersed in the upper 10 cm of the water column.
+In order to collect an algal scum layer sample in a repeatable manner that would be representative of a potential recreational exposure, gently mix the scum layer in a 0.5-m diameter area by agitating the surface scum with a sampling pole or other device to homogenize it with the underlying water such that it is dispersed in the upper 10 cm of the water column.

 Quickly collect a water sample within the top 5-10 cm of the water column directly into the container.
 Do not collect the sample by skimming the surface.